 In Email Analytics at HubSpot, we are currently working on many of these use cases to help our customers send better emails and grow better.

 To recap, we've seen that storing, processing and querying Big Data requires horizontally scalable distributed systems that let you process 100s of GBs of data and 10s of thousands of messages per second.
-We've talked about data volume and throughput, and how partitioning and replication enables horizontal scalability.
+We've talked about data volume and throughput, and how partitioning and replication allows for horizontal scalability.
 Depending on the use-case we choose OLTP and OLAP engines to answer some of the most complex customer questions at HubSpot.

 While we are working on the next article in this series — Introduction to Hadoop, from MapReduce to Spark — you can check out this video of Kafka Night at HubSpot about Confluent and HubSpot on Real-Time Data Processing.